caseyocampo/resume/README.md

 ## Projects

 I've pinned my favorite projects below.

-If you prefer to view these projects outside of GitHub, visit my [developer projects page](https://www.caseyocampo.com/projects).
+If you prefer to view these projects outside of GitHub, visit the [projects page on my website](https://www.caseyocampo.com/projects).